coralproject/coralproject-site-2016/about.md

 And the name?
 Coral’s intricate reef systems protect shorelines and give cover for organisms to connect and evolve.
 Like coral, we aim to create the structure to help communities thrive.

-*The Coral Project was founded as a unique collaboration between the Mozilla Foundation, The New York Times, and The Washington Post, funded by a grant from the John S. and James L. Knight Foundation.*

-*Our current funders are The Democracy Fund, the Rita Allen Foundation, and Mozilla.*
+*The Coral Project was founded as a unique collaboration between the Mozilla Foundation, The New York Times, and The Washington Post, funded by a grant from the John S. and James L. Knight Foundation.
+Our current funders are The Democracy Fund, the Rita Allen Foundation, and Mozilla.*

-&nbsp;
-&nbsp;
 &nbsp;

 ## About the Team

 ![Andrew Losowsky]({{"/images/team/Andrew.jpg" | prepend: site.baseurl}})